-A. The registration fees cover the costs of producing the race and the cost of the race packet that is prepared by the Polish Independence Run/Bieg Stulecia organizers in Poland.
-The race packet will include a white or red t-shirt, cinch backpack and diploma.
-All participants will receive a bib and all finishers will get a custom Bieg Stulecia medal, produced in Poland.
+A. The registration fees cover the costs of producing the race and the cost of the race packet.
+The race packet will include a t-shirt (adult sizes only) and a cinch backpack.
+All participants will receive a bib and all finishers will get a custom medal.

 Q. Is group registration available?

 A. Yes, but all members of the group still have to register as individuals.
 At registration you can pick an option to sign up as an individual or as a team.
 Once a team is created, that team name will appear in a drop-down menu of current teams.
 Teams will have an option if registrants need a password to join the team.

 Q. What forms of payment are accepted?